Denis-Bolkovenko/jobeet-tutorial/docs/days/day-14.md

 Later we will use this variable to render selector.

-Till now we connected only css file from bootstrap library using CDN, but now we need JS file too which requires [jQuery][8].
+Till now we connected only CSS file from bootstrap library using CDN, but now we need JS file too which requires [jQuery][8].
-Let’s see how to connect css/js libraries in Symfony way!
+Let’s see how to connect CSS/JS libraries in Symfony way!

-Add [NodeJS][7] container in `docker-compose.yml` file:
+Add [Node.js][7] container in `docker-compose.yml` file:

 ```yaml
 version: "3.1"